Hawk Surprises

 As to last year’s New Year’s Resolutions, I think I’ve failed pretty dismally on most of them (as with most things, I blame this on Covid).
 Here’s what I set out to do and what I did or did not achieve:

 • Video a dragonfly emerging from our pond.
 I did see some damselfly larvae and found several exuviae on rocks and plants, but didn’t manage to see them actually emerge in our pond.
-But we did see some emerging while we were in Norfolk, so can I count that???
+But I did see some emerging while we were in Norfolk, so can I count that???

 • Expand the moon garden – nope – the moon garden is stuck at the same size it was last year.
 I still had a good year for moths, but there’s always hope for more.